Sciss/LucreEvent/README.md

 LucreEvent provides a reactive event and observer layer for LucreSTM, a software transactional memory and persistence library for the Scala programming language.
 The reactive system implements event graphs which also can be persistent, along with live observers.
 A sub module adds an provides an expression tree system.

 LucreEvent is (C)opyright 2011&ndash;2014 by Hanns Holger Rutz.
 All rights reserved.
-It is released under the [GNU General Public License](https://raw.github.com/Sciss/LucreEvent/master/licenses/LucreEvent-License.txt) and comes with absolutely no warranties.
+It is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/LucreEvent/master/licenses/LucreEvent-License.txt) v2.1+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 Further reading: